TUDelft-IN4303-2014/assignments/milestone1-editor/day2.md

 You can also use *Show AST* in the editor's *Transform* menu to test your abstract syntax definition interactively.
 While you change a MiniJava program in the editor, its corresponding AST is updated automatically.
 You might notice that the editor will give you an AST even for syntactically incorrect programs.
-This is because generated Spoofax editor support syntactic error recovery.
+This is because Spoofax editors support syntactic error recovery.

 ![Menu entry to inspect the abstract syntax of a program fragment.](http://strategoxt.org/pub/Spoofax/Features/show-abstract-syntax.png  "Menu entry to inspect the abstract syntax of a program fragment.")